QafooLabs/php-refactoring-browser/README.md

 ## Design Goals

 * Be independent of third-party libraries and any Type Inference Engine (PDepend, PHP Analyzer) via Ports+Adapters
-* Apply Domain-Driven-Design and find suitable Bounded Contexts
+* Apply Domain-Driven-Design and find suitable Bounded Contexts and Ubiquitous Language within them
+* Avoid primitive obsession by introducing value objects for useful constructs in the domain

 ## Processing steps

+When you run the Refactoring Browser the following steps happen:

-* Update Type Database (based on filemtime or md5 hashes?)
+* Update Type Database (based on filemtime or md5 hashes?) when necessary for refactoring
 * Analyze Refactoring (pre conditions)
 * Generate Patch to perform refactoring
-* Optionally apply patch
+* Optionally apply patch (Currently just pipe to patch)